LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/4. Data, ML and AI in Google Cloud/Module_10.md

 ## Learning Outcomes

-* Discuss Machine Learning in the cloud
+* Discuss Machine Learning in the cloud.
-* Explore building bespoke Machine Learning models using AI Platform
+* Explore building bespoke Machine Learning models using AI Platform.
-* Leverage Cloud AutoML to create custom Machine Learning models
+* Leverage Cloud AutoML to create custom Machine Learning models.
 * Apply a range of pre-trained Machine Learning models using Google's Machine Learning APIs.

 Link to this section can be found [here](https://youtu.be/HKkxbXZywUY).